Supplied free by Michelin for review

 Let’s face it, there’s no great mystery in tread patterns – you can see the Wilds will work well on loose surfaces, while the shallow knobs won’t flex disconcertingly on the road.
 The Himalayan may be heavy for what it is, but it hasn’t got the power to put these Anakees in a spin.
 On good mountain roads I pretty much forgot about the reduced contact surface of the knobs and was able to swing through the bends up to the point of grounding the centre stand or the soles of my boots.
 They never budged.

 I did experience one flat on the front while running a cheap, paper-thin tube.
 I get the feeling a rocky off-road stage may have benefitted from slightly reduced tyre pressures to allow the tyre to form around the sharp stones, rather than press hard into them.
-It did seem to be a genuine puncture, not a result of hasty kerbside mounting (above), remnants of Slime, or a duct tape rim liner.
-The rear also picked up a nail early on between the knobs, but I’ve left it there until I can pull it out at home and repair, if needed.
+It did seem to be a genuine puncture, not a result of hasty kerbside mounting (above), remnants of Slime or a duct tape rim liner.
+The rear also picked up a nail early on between the knobs, but I’ve left it there.

-By the end of the 3,700-mile trip, the last week guiding a tour of mostly 310GSs) the back had 5mm in the centre of the tread and the front a few mils more.
+By the end of the 3,700-mile trip, the last week guiding a tour of mostly 310GSs, the back had 5mm in the centre of the tread and the front a few mils more.
 It suggests at least 5000 miles from a rear with about 30% off-road use.
 As the miles have passed it feels like the smooth, stable edge has come off the ride in corners – normal with any ¾ worn tyre I’ve found – but the front knobs have no evidence of vibration-inducing cupping.
-The Himalayan’s front brake hasn’t got it in it to achieve that.
-The Anakee Wild is a 60/40 harder-wearing but as effective alternative to the ubiquitous, soft and similarly all-road performing Conti TKC80.
+The Himalayan’s front brake hasn’t got the bite to achieve that.
+The Anakee Wild is a harder-wearing 60/40 tyre than the ubiquitous, soft and similarly all-road performing Conti TKC80.